CortSmith/AWS-BlenderRendering/README.md

 ### Launch your EC2 instance

+- Search EC2 in the services tab search bar and select the option named "EC2"

 - Find the Instances section in the left column, and click Instances below.

 - Click Launch Instance.